Rebecca L. Silton, PhD Email

 B.S., Macalester College

-My research program focuses on psychological factors that promote healthy and abnormal development of executive function across the life span.
-Our research team investigates individual differences that confer risk and resilience via their impact on the development of the frontocingulate network and related executive functions (i.e., attentional/cognitive control, shifting, updating, inhibition, problem-solving).
+My research program focuses on the role of psychopathology, mood, and emotion on cognitive processes such as top-down attentional control.
+Our research team investigates individual differences that confer risk and resilience via their impact on the frontocingulate network and related cognitive function.
 Our research involves a collaborative, interdisciplinary perspective that prioritizes translational goals and that links perspectives from neuroscience, neuropsychology, and clinical psychology.
-We measure executive function using a range of measures including high-density electroencephalography (EEG), computerized behavioral testing, and traditional neuropsychological measures.
+We measure cognitive function using a range of measures including high-density electroencephalography (EEG), computerized behavioral testing, and traditional neuropsychological measures.

 Abnormal Development of Executive Function